 About the theme

-- Students studying in colleges / schools located within Mumbai / Mumbai suburban areas are eligible to apply (for school studies STD VIII till graduation, except engineering)
+- Students studying in colleges / schools located within Mumbai / Mumbai suburban areas are eligible to apply.

 - Student should have secured at least a pass class in their previous examination (ATKT students are not eligible to apply)

 - A maximum of two children from the same family can apply.

 Please send us your request to email@example.com along with the listed documents.

 1. Application stating student’s complete family and academic background.

 2. Mark sheet for the A Y 2020-2021.